 Learning a new language can be a struggle, and the options for doing so are definitely overwhelming.
 Will you really be speaking like a Parisian after spending $1,000 on a program?

-5. Photographers Without Borders
+8. Photographers Without Borders

 While this type of organization may not seem like the right fit for a niche marketing strategy, it's essential for bringing in donations and volunteers.

 Photographers Without Borders has partnered with major organizations like Adobe, Sony, and Patagonia by honing in on a particular marketing technique: storytelling.

-By prioritizing ethical storytelling, whether in a social media post, email newsletter, or online webinar, the organization has built a reputation for producing high-quality work that address the 17 UN Sustainable Development Goals and UNDRIP.
+By prioritizing ethical storytelling, whether in a social media post, email newsletter, or online webinar, the organization has built a reputation for producing high-quality work that addresses the 17 UN Sustainable Development Goals and UNDRIP.

 If you take the time to learn about your customers and differentiate your brand, you can develop a strategy that attracts the right buyers and helps you hit your growth goals.